Police uncover ‘possible plot’ by militia to breach Capitol

 “The United States Capitol Police Department is aware of and prepared for any potential threats towards members of Congress or towards the Capitol complex,” the agency said in a statement.
 “We have obtained intelligence that shows a possible plot to breach the Capitol by an identified militia group on Thursday, March 4.”
 Police did not identify the militia group in the statement.

+The U.S. House was abruptly wrapping its work for the week Wednesday night given the threat of violence.

-The acting House sergeant-at-arms this week sent an earlier advisory saying that Capitol Police had “no indication that groups will travel to Washington D.C. to protest or commit acts of violence.”
-But officials revised their guidance after Capitol Police received “new and concerning” information and intelligence.
+An advisory sent earlier this week to members of Congress by Timothy Blodgett, the acting House sergeant-at-arms, said that the Capitol Police had “no indication that groups will travel to Washington D.C. to protest or commit acts of violence.”

+But that advisory was updated in a note to lawmakers Wednesday morning.
+Blodgett wrote that the Capitol Police had received “new and concerning information and intelligence indicating additional interest in the Capitol for the dates of March 4th – 6th by a militia group.”

 In her testimony to the House panel, acting Capitol Police Chief Yogananda Pittman said her investigators had collected “some concerning intelligence,” but declined to provide any details publicly, saying that it was “law enforcement sensitive” and that she would provide a private briefing for the subcommittee members.